ethersphere/bee-docs/docs/learn/glossary.md

 ## Kademlia distance

-Within Kademlia, nodes have numeric ids with the same length and format taken from the same namespace as the keys of the key/value pairs.
+Kademlia introduces an XOR based distance metric to define the relatedness of two addresses.
+In Kademlia nodes have numeric ids with the same length and format taken from the same namespace as the keys of the key/value pairs.
 Kademlia distance between node ids and keys is calculated through the XOR bitwise operation done over any ids or keys.

 Note: For a Kademlia DHT, any standardized numerical format can be used for ids.
 However, within Swarm, ids are derived from a Keccak256 digest and are represented as 256 bit hexadecimal numbers.
 They are referred to as addresses or hashes.

+Swarm hash:

+> eada6722670c6de6da7d0470167bf14f6e4dc1b98476da94a7330041adec26a3

+In the examples which follow, we use short binary numbers to increase example clarity rather than the actual Swarm hash format.

 Example: We have a Kademlia DHT consisting of only ten nodes with ids of 1 - 10.
 We want to find the distance between node 4 and 7.
 In order to do that, we perform the XOR bitwise operation:

 4 | 0100
 7 | 0111